 “Death comes equally to us all, and makes us all equal when it comes” ~ John Donne

-My acrylic paintings are surreal (dreamlike).
+The spirits are leaving their temporarily given body "suits" through a zipper.
+The title of each painting is derived from well-known fashion designers.
 I wanted to contrast the material and spiritual realms in the paintings.
-The Material world is earthy , raw, sexual, heavy, sculpted, and realistic.
-In contrast, Spiritual world is bright & shiney gold leaf painted designs.
-The spirits are leaving their temporarily given "suits" through a zipper.
+The material world is earthy, raw, sexual, heavy, sculpted, and realistic.
+In contrast, the spiritual world is bright and shiny gold leaf-painted designs.

 Dreamers & Make Believers

 These paintings are of actors, musicians, and movie characters.
-They are painted with boldly close-up figures, dramatic lighting, and vivid colors.
+They have boldly close-up figures, dramatic lighting, and vivid colors.

 These figures are all dressed up with no where to go, waiting for something exciting to happen.
-I guess that's how I feel at this point in my life - at a stand still, ready for action but disappointed & frustrated because nothing comes .
-Hopefully my next set will be full of action and fulfillment.
+I guess that's how I felt when I created these.
+I was at a stand still, ready for action but disappointed and frustrated because nothing was coming.